Agleaso4/startup/README.md

 JavaScript Rest and Spread https://codepen.io/agleaso4/pen/dyqOLGg?editors=0011 The rest is where we can pass in an undefined number of parameter and the spread allows us to seperate the parameters with the select number we have allocated.

 JavaScript Regular Expressions https ://codepen.io/agleaso4/pen/mdGOYPE?editors=0011 We were able to learn how the control f is used and how it works on a very basic level, and we will be able to use it in our future applications.

+JavaScript Document Object Model https://codepen.io/agleaso4/pen/eYLgENv I learned a little bit about implementing JavaScript and how it can act as HTML and create tables.
+I want to figure out how to pass in information.